 That said, Bagge has achieved that rare feat: the depiction of a woman who is the unapologetic and ambitious master not only of her own domain but also her own narrative.

-Anna Holmes is a writer and editor based in New York, and the founder of the popular women's website Jezebel.
-Her The Book of Jezebel drops today.
+Anna Holmes is a writer and editor living in New York and the founder of the women's website, Jezebel.com.
+Her second book, The Book of Jezebel, published on October 22, 2013